Azure/azure-batch-apps-python/README.rst

 	creds = AzureOAuth.get_principal_token()

-Once you have logged in for the first time, your session will be auth-refreshed for a limited time, so you will not need to re-authenticate.
+Once you have logged in for the first time, your session will be auto-refreshed for a limited time, so you will not need to re-authenticate.
 If you have a stored session, you can authenticate with::